EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W03D02 Access to operating systems. part-1.md

 1. Open your kali and metasploit machine.
 2. Hack the metasploit machine.
-3. In the files in  metasploit machine,  there is 1 game what is the game?
+3. In the files in  metasploit machine,  there is 1 game what is the game name?